 While we may be years away from seeing an effective robotic fighting force, many feel we should try to answer these questions today.
 Scientists and engineers might be able to build better robots by factoring in these questions in their designs.
 Otherwise, those fictional battalions of Terminators might march a little closer to reality than we'd like.

-To learn more about robots and related topics, check out the links on the next page.
+To learn more about robots and related topics, check out the links below.